Vibration Assessments and Vibration Surveys

-When a sensitive building is to be constructed near a source of vibration such as overground / underground railway or construction sites, the groundborne transmission of vibration must be considered by the Acoustic Engineer on the project.
+When a sensitive building is to be constructed near a source of vibration such as overground and underground railway or construction sites, the groundborne transmission of vibration must be considered by the Acoustic Engineer on the project.
 There are standards such as BS8233 which provide vibration guidelines for residential, educational and commercial buildings.
 In some cases, this is invoked in local authority planning policy.
 Sustainability is always a consideration and we can also conduct BREEAM Noise Surveys as required.

-By conducting vibration surveys using accelerometers and analysing data using noise prediction methods it is possible to determine the necessary level of vibration isolation required.
+By conducting vibration surveys using accelerometers and analysing data using noise prediction methods we can determine the necessary level of vibration isolation required.
 This data is needed to ensure that noise level on sites built close to sources of vibration meet the required standards.
-Solutions are often found using resilient constructions such as isolated buildings, sprung concrete slabs or resilient wall/ceiling linings.
+Solutions are often found using resilient constructions such as isolated buildings, sprung concrete slabs or resilient bars, wall and ceiling linings.

 We’re well versed in a whole range of surveys and applications including;

 - Construction Noise Surveys, Assessments and Vibration Monitoring

 - Noise & Vibration Surveys cover airborne & groundborne sound